weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

 14. In the **new rule** window that appears, enter **Sensitive material** in the **Name** field.

-15. Note that by default, you can only enter one condition (the **Apply this rule if…** field); there is no option to enter multiple conditions.
-Therefore, to enter multiple conditions, scroll down and select **More options**… This enables you to enter multiple conditions and actions.
+15. Note that by default, you can only enter one condition (the **Apply this rule if…** field).
+Since this rule requires multiple conditions, select **More options...** that appears at the bottom of the window.
+This displays an **add condition** button that enables you to enter multiple conditions and actions.

-16. Scroll up to the top of the window.
-Note how an **add condition** button now appears below the **Apply this rule if…** field.
-To add the first condition, select the drop-down arrow in the **Apply this rule if…** field.
-Hover over **The subject or body…** and in the menu that appears, select **subject or body includes any of these words.**
+16. To add the first condition, select the drop-down arrow in the **Apply this rule if…** field.
+In the drop-down menu that appears, hover your mouse over **The subject or body…**.
+In the menu that appears, select **subject or body includes any of these words.**

 17. This opens a **specify words or phrases** window.
 In the text field, enter **secret** and select the **plus (+) sign**.